averykhoo/recipes/recipes/confectionery/pie-crust.md

    ball in half then form each half into discs.
 Wrap each disc with plastic wrap and refrigerate for at least 1 hour and up to 2 days.
 You can also freeze it for up to 3 months (just thaw it overnight in the fridge before using it).
 6. freeze in pie tin after rolling out. blind bake at 200c/400f for 20 mins

+blind baking:

+* stab with fork
+* line with parchment
+* pour over sugar, pressing it into the corners
+* bake at 200c for 15 mins
+* remove parchment and (very hot) sugar
+* bake at 200c for 5 more mins
+* store sugar (very carefully, it's hot)